James Gordon Beckham

 - Debut June 4, 2009

 Scouted by Nick Hostetler and Kevin Burrell, the Chicago White Sox took Beckham with the 8th pick of the 2008 amateur draft.
-He debuted on August 15 for the Kannapolis Intimidators and went 3 for 4 with a walk, double and 2 runs in a fine start to his pro career.
-By spring training of 2009, he was being identified as on a fast track to the major leagues, and there was talk of his starting the year with the White Sox.
+He debuted on August 15 for the Kannapolis Intimidators and went 3 for 4 with a walk, a double and 2 runs scored in a fine start to his pro career.
+By spring training 2009, he was being identified as on the fast track to the major leagues, and there was talk of his starting the year with the White Sox.
 That did not happen, but he confirmed his lofty status by making his debut with the Pale Hose in early June.
-However, he had trouble getting his bearings at that level, going hitless in his first two games, and only 2 for 22 in his first 6.
-He setled down after that, hitting a solid .270/.347/.460 in 103 games with 28 doubles and 14 homers.
-That performance earned him a spot as the third baseman on the 2009 Topps All-Star Rookie Team.
+He had trouble getting his bearings at that level, going hitless in his first two games and only 2 for 22 in his first six.
+He settled down after that, hitting a solid .270/.347/.460 in 103 games with 28 doubles and 14 homers.
+The performance earned him the spot as the third baseman on the 2009 Topps All-Star Rookie Team.

-Beckham moved to second base in 2010 after the Sox acquired Mark Teahen to man third base in the off-season.
-He fell back from his rookie year, hitting .252/.317/.378 in 131 games, with only 25 doubles and 9 homers.
+Beckham moved to second base in 2010 after the Sox acquired Mark Teahen to play third in the offseason.
+Gordon fell back from his rookie year, hitting .252/.317/.378 in 131 games, with only 25 doubles and 9 homers.
 Concerns about his falling production increased in 2011, as he was only hitting .228 by the end of June, with falling on-base and slugging numbers as well, although he was still playing every day at second.
-He did keep his job, playing 150 games, but his hitting hardly improved as he ended the season at .230/.296/.337, for an OPS+ of 70.
-He repeated that performance almost exactly in 2012, with 151 games of hitting .234/.296/.371.
+He kept his job, playing 150 games, but his hitting hardly improved as he ended the season at .230/.296/.337, for an OPS+ of 70.
+He repeated that performance almost exactly in 2012, with 151 games hitting .234/.296/.371.
 The better slugging percentage was almost entirely the result of setting a personal best for home runs with 16.
-He was by then solidly ensconsed in the place of the Sox's batting order, but while it was clear to most observers that his lack of production with the bat was dragging down the team, the Sox were not seeking to replace him, hoping instead - perhaps improbably - that he would bounce back to his rookie numbers.
+He was by then solidly entrenched in the Sox's batting order, but while it was clear to most observers that his lack of production with the bat was dragging down the team, the Sox were not seeking to replace him, hoping instead - perhaps improbably - that he would bounce back to his rookie numbers.